Strongpreneur#Business Growth Strategies

 It is pertinent to note that a lot of transactions are done on credit.
 That is to say that cash is not immediately given or received when the transaction is concluded.
 This of necessity warrant that proper record is kept of such transactions such that the organization knows how much it is owing or expecting from customers.

-A lot of businesses sales is usually done on credit.
+A lot of business sales are usually done on credit.
 That is to say that the business does not immediately receive cash for what it selling.
 For each credit sales, the firm sends a document to the buyer showing the details of the items he has purchased.
 Such details would include the price of the items, a description of the items, the quantity and terms if any.
 This document is known as the invoice.

 The original of the invoice is given to the buyer and the seller retains a copy for himself.
 It is from the invoice is given to the buyer and the seller retains a copy for himself.
 It is from this copy that the record of the transaction is made in the sales journal.